thunder-project/thunder/README.md

 ## using with spark

 Thunder doesn't require Spark and can run locally without it, but Spark and Thunder work great together!
 To install and configure a Spark cluster, consult the official [Spark documentation](http://spark.apache.org/docs/latest).
-Thunder supports Spark version 1.5+, and uses the Python API PySpark.
+Thunder supports Spark version 1.5+ (currently tested against 2.0.0), and uses the Python API PySpark.
 If you have Spark installed, you can install Thunder just by calling `pip install thunder-python` on both the master node and all worker nodes of your cluster.
 Alternatively, you can clone this GitHub repository, and make sure it is on the `PYTHONPATH` of both the master and worker nodes.

 Once you have a running cluster with a valid `SparkContext` — this is created automatically as the variable `sc` if you call the `pyspark` executable — you can pass it as the `engine` to any of Thunder's loading methods, and this will load your data in distributed `'spark'` mode.
 In this mode, all operations will be parallelized, and chained operations will be lazily executed.